Flag Gadgets based on Classical Codes: Flag Gadgets based on Classical Codes

 Consider first the case in which $e_1$ is a flag error, while $e_2$ is a syndrome error.
 A flag error produces a flag pattern with exactly one nonzero entry, so the flag patterns can not be the same and this case is impossible.

 Next, suppose $e_1$ and $e_2$ are both flag errors.
 Then they do not propagate to the data.

 Now suppose $e_1, e_2$ are both syndrome errors.
 If the flag pattern has zero nonzero entries, both errors propagate to a stabilizer.
-If the flag pattern is of weight at least $3$, both errors must be between the same pair of data CNOTs, since the columns of $F$ are distinct, and an error between data CNOTs $i, i + 1$ produce column $F_i$.
+If the flag pattern is of weight at least $3$, both errors must be between the same pair of data CNOTs, since the columns of $F$ are distinct, and hence only an error between data CNOTs $i, i + 1$ produces column $F_i$.
 So $De_1 = De_2$.

-This show that any two errors with the same flag pattern propagate to the same error on the data, so we can assign a unique correction to any flag pattern. \end{proof}
+This shows that any two errors with the same flag pattern propagate to the same error on the data, so we can assign a unique correction to any flag pattern. \end{proof}